heya/async/Deferred.js.md

 #### Foreign promise

-The implementation of a promise compatible with the concept but provided by a 3rd party library.
+An implementation of promise compatible with the same concept but provided by a 3rd party library.
 Heya APIs accepting promise arguments are generally expected to interoperate with foreign promises; exceptions are flagged explicitly in the documentation.
 It is sufficient for a foreign promise to implement either ```then()``` or
 ```done()```, the latter is preferred to the former if both methods are available.